accord-net/framework/README.md

 - [Sandcastle Help File Builder (with VS2015 extension)](https://github.com/EWSoftware/SHFB/releases)
 - [NUnit 3 Test Adapter](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.NUnit3TestAdapter)

 Then navigate to the Sources directory, and open the *Accord.NET.sln* solution file.
+Note: the solution includes F# unit test projects that can be disabled/unloaded from the solution in case you do not have support for F# tools in your version of Visual Studio.

 #### With Visual Studio 2017